teemcandrew/Intro-to-Web-Summer-2014/BrainStationEducation/class_08.md

 - Content should be placed within columns, and only columns may be immediate children of rows.
 - Grid columns are created by specifying the number of twelve available columns you wish to span.
 For example, three equal columns would use three .col-xs-4.

 We’ve put a quick example together.
-You can access it[here](http://codepen.io/BrainStationEDU/pen/wAodF).
+You can access it [here](http://codepen.io/BrainStationEDU/pen/wAodF).

 **Some of the things we'll be doing:**